wids-teamConscious/WIDS-Datathon-2025/README.md

 Below are the features, hyperparameters, and set up we have for the model:

 * Used leakyReLU to avoid dead neurons
+* Used StandardScaler on X_train and X_test
+* 70/30 train/test split
 * Used Dropout to prevent overfitting, BatchNormalization to improve training stability
 * Used EarlyStopping to prevent overfitting and improve model efficiency
-* Implemented train_test_spilit with 30% test size, accuracy as evaluation metric, and binary_crossentropy for loss
+* Implemented Accuracy as evaluation metric, and binary_crossentropy for loss during model fitting
+* Evaluted the model using F1 score

 ---